Welcome to Learn Danish – The Blog!

 When I moved to Denmark in late 2014, I enrolled at Studieskolen and completed Prøve i Dansk 3 with this school.
 I heard from many expats who attended it, that it is one of the best school to learn Danish in Copenhagen (For the expats based in Fyn and Jylland, make sure to check out the “Expat Feedback” section).

 More details about learning Danish at Studieskolen.
-For info, I am not paid by Studieskolen to write these articles.
+For info, I am not paid by Studieskolen whenever they are being mentioned in the blog.

 There are many other great schools in Copenhagen and Denmark to learn Danish, so all the content is only based on my personal experience at this school.